fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 - In school we learned ten finger typing (some people don't for some reason. not sure why)
-- later, among computer scientists, several used 'Neo' (or other non-qwerty) for reasons
+- later, among computer scientists, several used 'Neo' (or other non-qwertz) for reasons
-- short history of qwerty
+- short history of qwertz
     - allows typewriters to _not_ jam
     - used for computers, simply because people knew it already
     - thats the _full_ reason.